sleepreap/Finetune-DiNAT/README.md

 Run our demo using Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1uIWE5KbGFSjrxey2aRd5pWkKNY1_SaNq)
 ### [Mask2Former Hugging Face](https://huggingface.co/docs/transformers/model_doc/mask2former)

+Neighborhood Attention (NA, local attention) was introduced in original paper, [NAT](NAT.md), and runs efficiently with extension to PyTorch, [NATTEN](https://github.com/SHI-Labs/NATTEN).

+DiNat is a new model, [DiNAT](DiNAT.md), which extends NA by dilating neighborhoods (DiNA, sparse global attention, a.k.a. dilated local attention).

+Combinations of NA/DiNA are capable of preserving locality, maintaining translational equivariance, expanding the receptive field exponentially, and capturing longer-range inter-dependencies,  leading to significant performance boosts in downstream vision tasks.

 ## Purpose
-The purpose of this document is to build a process of finetuning Mask2Former for custom dataset on semantic segmentation.
+The purpose of this document is to build a process of finetuning Mask2Former using DiNAT backbone for custom dataset on semantic segmentation.
 The code is done using Pytorch Lightning and the model can be imported from hugging face.

-1. Create a virtual environment: `conda create -n Mask2Former python=3.10 -y` and `conda activate Mask2Former `
+1. Create a virtual environment: `conda create -n DiNAT python=3.8 -y` and `conda activate DiNAT `
 2. Install [Pytorch CUDA 12.1](https://pytorch.org/): ` pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 `
-3. Download code: `git clone https://github.com/sleepreap/Finetune-Mask2Former.git`
+3. Download code: `git clone https://github.com/sleepreap/Finetune-DiNAT.git`
-4. `cd Finetune-Mask2Former` and run `pip install -e .`
+4. `cd Finetune-DiNAT` and run `pip install -e .`

 ## Dataset
 Use createDataset.py to create the folders.